OroArmorModding/Netherite-Plus-Mod/README.md

   - Double durability
   - Gives 4 armor points

+## Known Issues
+* Launch bug with tweakeroo, will need to talk to masa about issue

 ## Potential Features
 * Netherite Fishing Rod
   - Maybe fishes in lava